By Bill Read

 About Retail Specialists

-Retail Specialists, LLC (RSI) is the premier retail real estate services firm in the south.
-We are committed to long-term relationships in property management, retail representation, development, and leasing and brokerage.
+Retail Specialists, LLC is the premier retail real estate services firm in the south.
+We are committed to long-term relationships in property management, retail representation, development, leasing, and brokerage.
 Founded in 2005, we’ve thrived through tough times and shine under pressure.
 A unique mix of experience, technology, and data have proven successful in a business we love.